 - Your insurance company might try to cut corners in your repairs in order to reduce costs on their end.
-This can sometimes result in poorly done repair jobs and unprofessional damage restoration companies.
+This can sometimes result in poorly done repair jobs and unprofessional damage rebuild companies.
 If you are not happy with the repairs done, we can help negotiate with your insurance company in order to get the “like-for-like” standard outlined in your policy.
 If your insurance policy includes these terms, you are entitled to receive a payout from your insurance company that covers the entire cost to replace items of the same quality as what you previously owned.
 Each situation is unique to your specific insurance policy.

 - We can speak with your insurance company if your insurance claim has been denied.
 We will provide evidence and reasoning as to why your vandalism claim or theft claim should be covered by your carrier.